-I hear the same reasons given time and again from women who are uneasy about weightlifting in the gym.
-Resistance training has a number of awesome benefits, namely; increased strength, bone health, weight loss and improved body image.
+I hear the same reasons given time and again from women who are uneasy about weightlifting in the gym, but resistance training has a number of great benefits, namely; increased strength, bone health, weight loss and improved body image.
 It really should be a part of everyone’s fitness regime.

 So, what is it that’s causing the confusion and anxiety?
-Let’s start by addressing the last point on the list, ‘putting on weight’.
+Let’s start by addressing the last point on the list, ‘getting bulky’.

-While I have written before that lifting weights doesn’t make you bulky overnight, (in fact, it doesn’t make you bulky at all, unless you’re eating to get bigger) it’s worth reiterating once more here.
-Increasing muscle mass is a lot harder than popping a can of spinach, Popeye-style.
+While I have written before that lifting weights doesn’t make you muscly overnight, (in fact, it doesn’t make you bulky at all, unless you’re eating to get bigger) it’s worth reiterating once more here.
+Increasing muscle mass is a lot harder than popping a can of spinach.
 It takes hours in the gym, eating the right food, and months, if not years, of dedication.
-Bicep curls will not give you big arms, in much the same way that running on the treadmill will not make you kilograms lighter overnight.
+Bicep curls will not give you big arms; running on the treadmill will not make you an Olympic 1,500m runner.

 Increasing muscle mass is a lot harder than popping a can of spinach, Popeye-style

-But putting ‘bulky’ aside, other excuses I regularly hear are slightly more complex, and generally revolve around self-confidence and ability.
+But putting ‘bulky’ aside, other reasons I regularly hear are slightly more complex, and generally revolve around self-confidence and ability.
 Let’s start with self-confidence.
-Experiencing the occasional bout of self-doubt and self-consciousness is unsurprising, especially if you take into account the regular demographic of the weights area; big men, sometimes training in groups and often being quite loud.
+Experiencing the occasional bout of self-doubt and self-consciousness is unsurprising, especially if you take into account the regular demographic of the weights area; big men, often training in groups and often being quite loud.

-This isn’t the case everywhere, and certainly isn’t the case all the time.
-However, it’s hard to argue with the fact that men do make up the majority of the weight lifting population.
-For some women – and men – this can make the weights floor a pretty intimidating place.
-It might not be that these people are doing anything particularly menacing; it’s just, being in the minority can make you feel small.
+This isn’t the case everywhere (and the balance is definitely improving in many of the gyms I use).
+However, it’s hard to argue with the fact that men do make up a large portion of the weight lifting population.
+For some people, this can make the weights floor a pretty intimidating place, especially if you’re unsure what you ‘should’ be doing.

 So, what’s the best way to deal with gym anxiety?